vcroshan/Sonarqube/README.md

 2. From the Jenkins Dashboard, navigate to Manage Jenkins > Configure System.
 3. From the GitHub or GitHub Enterprise Servers section, add your GitHub server.
 4. Click Save.

+In Jenkins global tool configuration.
+Add Sonar Scanner tool and allow it automatically install the binary

 In the Maven based application build pom.xml add the following under build management -> plugins and push the changes to Github
           <plugin>